Emotional-Toys/animals-fob/README.md

 ## fob

-To create the most necessary A.I. around an innovative product.
+A composition of [dot](), as a piece of jewelry containing a cryptography chip designed to be worn and secure, with a most necessary aeon.
+A new innovative product.

 ### Index